gene2dis/BugBuster/README.md

 ## Databases

 All databases can be automatically download in the first use of the pipeline and their paths will be stored as symbolic links in output_path/downloaded_db folder.
-The descriptions of the automatic download databases are in the config/databases.config fie.
+The descriptions of the automatic download databases are in the config/databases.config file.
 However, you can use your own databases by writing the absolute paths in variables prefixed with custom_ in the nextflow.config file.

 **Note: Only the required databases for the requested tasks will be automatically download**